ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

   * The proportion of the population that can be tested per day.
   * The proportion of the population that use the contact tracing app.

-An example of the a _Population Settings_ file can be found below in Figure 5.
+An example of the a _Population Settings_ file can be found below in Figure 8.

 <img src="populationSettings.png" alt="populationSettings Example" width="300">

-**Figure 5.** Example population settings file.
+**Figure 8.** Example population settings file.

-The _populationDistribution_ field contains the fraction of the population whose age falls within a given age bin (seen in the _populationAges_ field).
-The sum of fractions should equal to 1.
-A warning/error will be raised if the values do not sum to 1.

-The _populationAges_ field define the upper and lower (inclusive) bounds of the age bin.
-If an individual has not been assigned an age (see [here](#agedata)), the age bins, together with the fractions in _populationDistribution_ field, will be used to assigne an age to the individual by sampling from a uniform distribution.
+The _population-distribution_ field contains the distribution data of the population's ages.

 **NOTE:** The population distribution must have 5 bins, otherwise an error will be thrown.

-The _genderBalance_ field is the ratio of men:women, so there are 99 men for every 100 women in this example.
+The _gender-balance_ field is the ratio of men:women, so there are 99 men for every 100 women in this example.
 This data has been taken from Index Mundi.

-The _testCapacity_ field is the proportion of the population that can be tested per day.
+The _test-capacity_ field is the proportion of the population that can be tested per day.
 Should the testing capacity be exceeded, an individual waiting to be tested will be tested on the next available testing day.

-The _appUptake_ field defines the proportion of the population that is actively using the contact tracing app.
+The _app-uptake_ field defines the proportion of the population that is actively using the contact tracing app.

 #### Disease Settings